luantty2/pheromone_keyboard/readme.md

 ![Photo](https://i.imgur.com/8Hc7hZv.jpg)
 The plate file is ready to be manufactured, either carbon fiber or brass is fine.

-There are 6 screw holes on plate and pcb, you can insert M2*10mm screws to enhance the tightness between switch and pcb, yet they are optional.
+There are 6 screw holes on plate and pcb, allow you insert M2*10mm screws to enhance the tightness between switch and pcb, yet they are optional.

 ## Case
 The case file is for 3D printing, either PLA or resin should be fine.